techcodefinland/techcode.fi/_includes/program.md

 Starting business in China / Soft Landing to China

-Trip to China (attendees cover their own expenses)
+Trip to China (Seeing is believing!
+Meeting partners, investors, customers etc. Attendees cover their own costs.)
-* Seeing is believing!
-* Meeting partners, investors, customers etc.

 ---